Q&A

 How much historical research do you do?

-More broadly my favourite writers include Margaret Atwood, Jeanette Winterson, John le Carré, Chuck Palahniuk and Terry Pratchett.
-As an author I feel it’s important to read as widely as possible and to absorb different styles and methods of storytelling.
+It’s important, I think, to read as widely as possible and to absorb different styles and methods of storytelling.
 Exploring new ideas and exposing oneself to fresh perspectives is what writing and reading are all about.

 How do you deal with writer’s block?

-The best piece of advice I could offer to any aspiring author is simply to practise, and then to practise some more.
+Practise, practise, and practise some more.
 The more you produce, the better you’ll get.
 Persistence and determination are just as crucial as talent.

 The Conquest Series